Terms and Conditions

 13. Assistance Dogs

-13.2 You must give notice to FOCL at the time of Booking if you wish to bring an Assistance Dog on-board a vessel and you are fully responsible for your Assistance Dog during your Holiday.
+13.2 A Passenger requiring the support of an Assistance Dog must give sufficient notice of such to FOCL at the time of Booking, and will remain fully responsible for their Assistance Dog during the Holiday.

 13.3.1 DEFRA requirements (which can take several weeks to administer);